 Astronomy BlogsNewest Most Active

 Galileo was a famous astronomer who was the first scientists to point his telescope towards the heavens and view the moon, rings of Saturn and other amazing objects.
 When he began to study the moon he noticed that there were craters and plains on it.
 He also noticed that there were mountains on the moon by noticing light patterns on the moon.Many people would have gone on to the next observation, but Galileo began to measure these mountains.
 I, like many other students, would always ask "what is the point of math?" "when will I ever use this?" so on and so on.Well depending on the career path you may never need the high level math you are required to take, but I hope that you at least appreciate math for the power that it holds in unlocking mysteries of our universe.
 Think about it the moon, is 238,900 miles!!!!
-And in the 1600's without any sophisticated gadgets like we possess, a humble scientist was able to measure the height of a mountain of a far away object... read more
+And in the 1600's without any sophisticated gadgets like we possess, a humble scientist was able to measure the height of a mountain... read more

 Hello to all you Happy Learners!
 I am just setting up my profile and getting all my qualifying exams completed for subjects I am qualified and experienced in for teaching.
 There will be new posts as we get things set up here.
 For astronomy and science tutoring help, I can make my self and my home astronomical observatory available as part of the learning experience.
 I have multiple telescopes and some basic CCD astrophotography equipment which could be used for an astronomical observing project students may want to do and hand in as a project grade in science or specific astronomy class...this is always a great deal of fun and there is much to learn and do with telescopes, computer control of the telescope, CCD camera and autoguider as well as the reading of star charts and catalogues too!
 Let me know via my email link if you are interested in this service and we can discuss the possible projects we could do.
 Yours, Mark